ocariot/docker-swarm/README.md

 - `--services <values>` - Defines a set of services from which you want to generate the backup.
 The delimiter for specifying one more service is space.
 For example: `sudo ocariot stack backup --services account iot-tracking`;
 - `--expression <values>` - Parameter used to define a crontab expression that will schedule the generation of a backup.
 The value of this option must be passed in double quotes.
 Example: `sudo ocariot stack backup --expression "0 3 * * *"`;
-- `--path <values>` - Parameter used to specify the path where the backup will be saved.
-If this option is omitted, the backup files will be placed at the place of execution of the command currently described.

 #### 2.2.4 Restore
 In order to restore all backups of the volumes present in the current path, the following interface is reserved: